kaymmm/intro-to-gis-demo/notes/07-aggregation.md

 When converting raster data between different map projections, the geometry of each cell necessarily changes.
 New cells are calculated based on various algorithms involving underlying pixels in a similar fashion to resampling.

 >How will cells change across the extents of a map?

+# Thinking Spatially about Data

+How (over what geographical extents) and why (versus using discrete data points) might we aggregate the following types of data?
+  1. Votes for a political candidate
+  2. Incarceration rates
+  3. Precipitation rates
+  4. Soil and groundwater contamination
+  5. Endangered species habitat

 # Problems Encountered During Spatial Aggregation